Adi-Evolve/contexting/vscode-extension/README.md

 1. Open GitHub Copilot Chat (`Ctrl+Shift+I`)
 2. Chat with Copilot as usual
-3. MemoryForge **automatically captures** every message in the background
+3. Remember **automatically captures** every message in the background
-4. View captured conversations in MemoryForge sidebar (Activity Bar)
+4. View captured conversations in Remember sidebar (Activity Bar)
 5. Export anytime with one click!

 **Supported:**